Exilarch/mobileinsight-core/README.md

 In this project, I aim to detect cellular network failure cases, primarily for procedures related to EPS mobility management (EMM).
 In order to do this, I use MobileInsight, a package for mobile network monitoring and analysis.
 I process real-world cellular log files with MobileInsight and group failures by category, then store it into the KPI infrastructure built into MobileInsight.

 The procedures that I performed failure diagnosis on were identification, authentication, security mode control, GUTI reallocation, attach, detach, and tracking area update.
+Here is a brief description of each type of EMM procedure:

+Identification: Network requests user device to provide unique identification for itself

+Authentication: Network and user device must undergo mutual authentication with an agreed-upon key

+Security mode control: Initialize the usage of an EPS security context

+GUTI reallocation: Network allocates a Globally Unique Temporary Identifier (GUTI) to the user device

+Attach: A user device requests registration for a particular network

+Detach: A user device is deregistered for a particular network

+Tracking Area Update: The user device's tracking area is different from the previously registered cell and must be updated

 ## Installation